jhpyle/docassemble/_docs/interviews.md

 > https://interview.example.com/interview?i=docassemble.mypackage:data/questions/myinterview.yml

+If your interview is in the [Playground], the name of the interview will be something like `docassemble.playground1:myinterview.yml` where `1` is your user ID.
+Or, if your interview is in a "project" inside your Playground, and the project is called `testing`, the name of the interview will be something like `docassemble.playground1testing:myinterview.yml`.
+You can see the name of the interview in the URL while you are testing the interview, or in the URL available using the "Share" button in the Playground.
+The interview file name is the `i` parameter in the URL.

 Note that while you are using an interview, the URL in the location bar will change.
 It will end with `#page1`, then `#page2`, then `#page3`, etc., as the interview progresses.
 These tags have no